wp-plugins/ipushpull/readme.txt

 Where "folder" and "page" are the Folder and Page names you've specified.

 ### Styling ###
 The content of the embedded data replicates the styles you've specified in Excel (or whatever client application you've used to generate the data).
 You can change the style of the wrapping element itself.
-Every element containing an iPushPull page has the css class "**ipushpull_page**"
+Every element containing an iPushPull page has the css class "**ipushpull_page**".

 == Installation ==